frame-dev/ReportPlugin/README.md

 ## Configuration

-Edit the `discord` section in `config.yml` to set your webhook URL and customize messages.
+Edit the `discord` section in `config.yml` to set your webhook URL.

+Messages will be changed to make it configurable in the future.

 ## License